oracle/oci-service-broker/README.md

 ## Troubleshooting

+You can use the [diagnostics tool](charts/oci-service-broker/tools/diagnostics_tool.sh) to help identify the common issues in the installation.

-See [Troubleshooting](charts/oci-service-broker/docs/troubleshoot.md#troubleshooting-guide-for-oci-service-broker) document for details on debugging common and known issues.
+Also see [Troubleshooting](charts/oci-service-broker/docs/troubleshoot.md#troubleshooting-guide-for-oci-service-broker) document for details on debugging common and known issues.

 ## Changes